RJ/relflow/README.md

 * increments vsn field in .app and .app.src files
 * updates rebar.config with new release version (in relx section)

-NB: i've only tested this with a rebar3 project using an `apps/` subdir.
+NB: i've only tested this with standard rebar3 layouts using `apps/` or `src/` dirs in the project root.

 Workflow Example
 ----------------